 Missouri State University-West Plains

 Missouri State University-West Plains is one of three campuses within the Missouri State University System.
-The West Plains campus is a teaching and learning institution of higher education offering two-year Associate of Arts, Associate of Science and Associate of Applied Science degrees, certificates and other courses as needed by employers and citizens of the area served.
+The West Plains campus is a teaching and learning institution of higher education offering two-year Associate of Arts, Associate of Applied Science and Associate of Science degrees, certificates and other courses as needed by employers and citizens of the area served.

-The college provides a liberal arts transfer curriculum at the freshman and sophomore levels and selected occupational programs, as well as extended learning opportunities through online courses and campuses in Mountain Grove and at Liaoning Normal University in Dalian, China, the latter of which is made possible through Missouri State University’s existing branch campus at LNU.
+The college provides a liberal arts transfer curriculum at the freshman and sophomore levels and selected occupational programs, as well as extended learning opportunities through online courses and campuses in Mountain Grove and at Liaoning Normal University (LNU) in Dalian, China, the latter of which is made possible through Missouri State University’s existing branch campus at LNU.